eclipse-archived/ceylon-ide-eclipse/README.md

 5. Build the Ceylon SDK locally :
     - In the `ceylon-sdk` directory run : `ant clean publish ide-quick`

+5. Build the Ceylon Formatter locally :
+    - In the `ceylon.formatter` directory run : `ant clean publish ide-quick`

 6. From this directory (`ceylon-ide-eclipse`), type :